About counselling and psychotherapy

 We all have ways of avoiding uncomfortable feelings.
 Some people may choose to avoid, repress or bottle up their emotional difficulties or they maybe failing to process their emotions without even realising it.
 Consistent efforts to ignore our emotions won’t make them disappear.
 They’ll be waiting for us to acknowledge them at some point.

 When these difficult feelings become an overwhelming challenge, they need to be addressed to enhance the quality of our life.
 If we don’t make an effort to allow those feelings to resurface so we can face them, they can become damaging and impact both our emotional and physical wellbeing.
 Merely masking or burying your issues, does not fix them.
 We may be surrounded by loving supportive relationships to whom we can speak to but, there can be times when we feel they struggle to hear us and fully understand the way we are really feeling.
-Therapy can give you the time and space to work through any problems, issues, or worries you may be experiencing.
-Through working with a professional, impartial, experienced therapist, you have the opportunity to open up about things you may feel uncomfortable or not ready to speak about with a loved one or friend.
+Therapy can give you the space to:

 How counselling can help